AblePear/httperf_pkg/README.md

 httperf 0.9.1 for OS X
 ========================

-This project build a standard OS X installer package for [httperf][1], a tool for measuring web server performance.
+This project builds a standard OS X installer package for [httperf][1], a tool for measuring web server performance.
 It contains the source distribution for httperf 0.9.1.